AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 </video>
 ```

-* Replace `"S7 video thumbnail URL"` with the video's thumbnail URL which is the video's thumbnail image that a user sees before they play the video.
+* Replace `"S7 video thumbnail URL"` with the video's thumbnail URL that is the video's thumbnail image that a user sees before they play the video.

   See [Obtain video thumbnail URLs](deploying-video-websites-mobile-sites.md#obtaining_video_thumbnail_urls).